ncats/bias-detection-tools-challenge/README.md

 # NIH NCATS Bias Detection Tools for Clinical Decision Making

 ## Background
+<iframe src="https://player.vimeo.com/video/782736979?h=135c5c90ee" width="640" height="360" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen></iframe>

 The National Center for Advancing Translational Sciences (NCATS) launched the Bias Detection Tools for Clinical Decision Making Challenge in October 2022.
 The challenge will award up to $700,000 to those teams best able to make an open-source solution that detects and mitigates bias in AI/ML models used in healthcare settings.
 Over 200 individuals registered to compete in this Challenge, and the resources/webinars provided during the course of the Challenge aimed to provide context and cross-training for a complex issue that encompasses AI/ML, healthcare and bias/ethics.

 **This repository memorializes submissions from the winning teams, honorable mentions, and challengers.** The outline below documents each challenger's code and video submission, provides a link back to the original repository, and displays their videos.
+Additional resources can be found in the [resources folder](resources/).

 ## Submissions